What Are The Signs of Asbestos Exposure?

 Sometimes, noncancerous conditions develop before asbestos cancers.
 They are not a reliable sign that cancer will develop, but they do indicate a high level of exposure that is associated with asbestos cancers.

 Pleural Plaques Signal Significant Exposure

 Pleural plaques are the most common sign of significant asbestos exposure.
 They may develop before or alongside other asbestos-related diseases.
-Not everyone with plaques will develop another related disease.

 A 2013 French study published in the Journal of the National Cancer Institute studied pleural plaques and the risk of mesothelioma.
 It tracked more than 5,000 asbestos workers and reported the following observations: